 MemSQL is a very fast database.
-It is a distributed database that perform its transaction in memory or users can choose disk as well.
-MemSQL is Relational Database Management System and has lock free data structure.
+It is a distributed database that performs its transaction in memory or users can choose disk as well.
+MemSQL is a Relational Database Management System and has a lock-free data structure.

-In this article we will setup MemSQL cluster with two nodes.
-One node is aggregator node and it act as a gate keeper that take queries from user and pull the relevant data from the leaf nodes.
-Second node is Leaf node, it store all data in memory.
-We can install memsql in single server but here we will configure it with two nodes.
+In this article, we will set up the MemSQL cluster with two nodes.
+One node is an aggregator node and it acts as a gatekeeper that takes queries from the user and pulls the relevant data from the leaf nodes.
+The second node is Leaf node, it stores all data in memory.
+We can install memsql in a single server but here we will configure it with two nodes.